 - (1) Net asset value per share is determined as of the last day in the relevant quarter and therefore may not reflect the net asset value per share on the date of the high and low sales prices.
-The net asset values shown are based on outstanding shares at the end of each period. - (2) Calculated as the respective high or low sales price less net asset value, divided by net asset value.
+The net asset values shown are based on outstanding shares at the end of each period. - (2) Calculated as the respective high or low sales price divided by net asset value. - (3) These figures do not take into account the 1:10 reverse stock split that occurred on August 12, 2010.

 Shares of the Company's common stock have generally traded at prices above and below their NAV since they began trading on the NYSE.
-The uncertainty surrounding the global economy has led to significant stock market volatility, particularly with respect to the stock of financial services companies.
+The disruption and instability in the global capital markets and uncertainty surrounding the global economy has led to significant stock market volatility, particularly with respect to the stock of financial services companies.
 During times of increased price volatility, the Company's common stock may trade at a price equal to, above or below its NAV, which is not uncommon for BDCs such as the Company.
-As noted above, however, past disruptions in the capital markets have created, and may create in the future, favorable opportunities to invest, including opportunities that, all else being equal, may increase NAV over the longer-term, even if financed with the issuance of common stock at a price below NAV.
+As noted above, however, the recent market disruption has created, and we believe will continue to create for the foreseeable future, favorable opportunities to invest, including opportunities that, all else being equal, may increase NAV over the longer-term, even if financed with the issuance of common stock at a price below NAV.
 Stockholder approval of this proposal is expected to provide the Company with the flexibility to invest in such opportunities and to repay outstanding borrowings.

-The Board believes it is in the best interests of stockholders to allow the Company flexibility to issue its common stock at an offering price per share to investors that is not less than 85% of the then current NAV in certain instances.
+The Board believes it is in the best interests of stockholders to allow the Company flexibility to issue its common stock at a price below NAV in certain instances.
 The Company's ability to grow over time and to pay dividends to stockholders could be adversely affected if the Company were unable to access the capital markets as attractive investment opportunities arise.
 Inability to access the capital markets could also have the effect of forcing the Company to sell assets that the Company would not otherwise sell and at disadvantageous times.

 The Company has no immediate plans to sell any shares of its common stock at a price below NAV.
-However, the Company is seeking stockholder approval to sell its shares of common stock at an offering price per share to investors that is not less than 85% of the then current NAV in order to provide flexibility for future sales, which typically must be undertaken quickly.
+However, the Company is seeking stockholder approval to sell its shares of common stock below NAV in order to provide flexibility for future sales, which typically must be undertaken quickly.
 The final terms of any such sale will be determined by the Board at the time of sale.
 If this proposal is approved, no further authorization from the stockholders will be solicited prior to any such sale in accordance with the terms of this proposal.
-The Company has no intention to sell shares of common stock pursuant to this authorization at a price below the Company's net asset value per share to any of its affiliates.